Consumer Guide to Funeral and Cemetery Purchases

 Local District Attorney or Consumer Affairs Office

-(See Government section of telephone book white pages)
+(See Government section of your local phone book or search Internet listings.)

 International Cemetery, Cremation and Funeral Association

 International Conference of Funeral Service Examining Boards

 Fayetteville, AR 72704